{{ summary.heading }}

 FAQ:

-What does "No standard crossing" mean?
+What does "No standard golden-hour crossing" mean?

-Do exported tables make the timing exact?
+Do copied tables or JSON make the times more exact?

 Glossary: